 The best method to communicate a sales quota and its value is with a face-to-face meeting.
 This allows salespeople the chance to ask questions and gives the sales manager the opportunity to better explain the reasoning behind the sales quota as well as its value to the organization.

-What to Do After You Set Your Sales Quota
+What to Do After Setting Your Sales Quota

 Once a quota has been set, the sales manager needs to regularly measure performance and communicate results in order to ensure that the team is demonstrating desired behavior.
 This ensures productivity is maximized and sustained over time and employees are continuously incentivized.